 House your superworms at 70°F to 80°F (21°C-26°C) on a substrate of oat.
 When fattened up, separate them to let larvae pupate, and after 10 to 14 days, beetles will emerge, which 2 weeks later start to breed and lay eggs.
 Rotate the beetles over a couple of bins, and soon you will see your first little superworms emerge in the substrate.

 The basics of breeding superworms are very easy.
 However, there are some things you should know to have more success pupating your worms and have higher breeding output.
 Understanding the beetle lifecycle and having an efficient setup will make your breeding effort more successful.

+In this series of Backyard Bugs, we explore wild bugs and how you can provide a better living for them with simple things.
+The world population of insects and related bugs is rapidly declining.
+Their important role in the sustainability of life and the future of our planet is often underestimated.
+This series is to stimulate more and more people to be aware, to act and provide a better environment for these important creatures.
 We partner with companies that offer products that we think are great for you to use, and that can help you achieve your goals.
 If you purchase through our partner links, we get paid for the referral at no additional cost to you!
 Please read our disclaimer for more info.